 '''

 queue<int> q;

-bool vis[N];
+bool visited[N];

-int dist[N];
+int distance[N];

 '''

 The queue q contains nodes to be processed in increasing order of their distance.
 New nodes are always added to the end of the queue, and the node at the beginning of the queue is the next node to be processed.
-The array vis indicates which nodes the search has already visited, and the array dist will contain the distances from the starting node to all nodes of the graph.
+The array visited indicates which nodes the search has already visited, and the array distance will contain the distances from the starting node to all nodes of the graph.